 \subsubsection{Randomized Treatment Assignment Policies.}

-The addition of fairness and budget constraints may make problem~\eqref{eq:robust} infeasible.
+The addition of fairness and budget constraints may make problems~\eqref{eq:robust}, \newnj{\eqref{eq:ipw_mio}, and \eqref{eq:dm_mio}} infeasible.
 In such cases, it may be desirable to design \emph{randomized} policies where datapoints that land at the same leaf are assigned each treatment with a certain probability (rather than all getting the same treatment).
-This can be achieved by relaxing integrality on the variables~$w$ and~$z$ in formulation~\eqref{eq:robust}.
+This can be achieved by relaxing integrality on the variables~$w$ and~$z$ in formulations~\eqref{eq:robust}\newnj{, \eqref{eq:ipw_mio}, and \eqref{eq:dm_mio}}.
 The variable $w_{nk}$ can then be interpreted as the probability of assigning treatment~$k$ to datapoints that fall on node~$n$.
-Similarly, $z^{n, t_k}_i$ can be viewed as the probability of assigning treatment~$k$ to datapoint~$i$ if it lands at node~$n$ (and 0 otherwise).